mahmoud/calver/entries/users.md

 ---

-Calendar versioning has a long history, and CalVer users can be found in all areas of software development.
+Calendar versioning has a long history, and CalVer users can be found in all areas.
 This ever-growing, never-complete list of project names and example versions is [open to expansion][issues].

 [issues]: https://github.com/mahmoud/calver/issues